Nikolai Rezanov: Russian-American Company

 Finally departing for Japan in the autumn of 1804, the Nadezhda entered Nagasaki Bay in September.
-Rezanov didn't endear himself with his hosts, a Japanese translator telling him that "All of Japan is talking of you and saying that you are different from the Dutch, prouder, more heated and that you look down on the Japanese".
+Rezanov did not endear himself with his hosts, a Japanese translator telling him that "All of Japan is talking of you and saying that you are different from the Dutch, prouder, more heated and that you look down on the Japanese".
 After many months of waiting for the Shogun's decision about opening trade relations with Russia, first isolated on board ship, then confined in a small compound on shore, the Russians left Nagasaki on 5 April 1805, their efforts at opening trade an embarrassing failure.

 Nadezhda returned to Petropavlovsk on 24 May 1805, where Rezanov found orders directing him to remain in the Russian colonies as Imperial inspector and plenipotentiary of the company, and to correct the abuses that were ruining the great enterprise.
 He departed on the Maria on 28 July for Novo-Arkhangelsk by way of the Aleutian islands.
 While touring the colonies, Rezanov established measures to protect the fur-bearing animals from reckless slaughter, especially on the Pribilof Islands, along with punishing or banishing the worst offenders against the company's laws.
 Additionally he established several schools and libraries, donating some of his own books, and he established cooking schools that flourished briefly.

+In 1806–1807, Rezanov, frustrated by the failure to establish trade relations with Japan, ordered his subordinate Khvostov to attack Iturup, a Japanese military base on Sakhalin.
+The following series of raids is better known as the Khvostov Incident.